Arizona: See. Do. Explore.

 Natural wonders and native experiences make Arizona a one-of-a-kind travel destination.
 With easy access to major highways and interstates, Peoria is the perfect place from which to venture out and explore the undeniable charm of the desert Southwest.

-Day trips around the state can unveil the rugged beauty of the Grand Canyon; the flare of the old west that still lives in towns like Cave Creek, Jerome and Tombstone; the awe-inspiring splendor of the red rocks of Sedona; the spirituality of the Navajo Nation; and much more.
+Day trips around the state can unveil the rugged beauty of the Grand Canyon; the flair of the old west that still lives in towns like Cave Creek, Jerome and Tombstone; the awe-inspiring splendor of the red rocks of Sedona; the spirituality of the Navajo Nation; and much more.

 Only a two and a half hour drive from Peoria, Flagstaff has many outdoor activities to offer in the cool pines of Northern Arizona.
+Flagstaff is the gateway to Snow Bowl and the San Francisco Peaks, Wupatki National Monument, and plenty of Route 66 history.

 Ghost Town of Jerome

 One of the wildest mining towns in the Old West, Jerome is now a quiet attraction for tourists.
-Many of the structures are still as they were in Jerome's heyday.
+Many of the historic structures are still as they were in Jerome's heyday.

 Montezuma Castle National Monument

-This five-story, 20 room cliff dwelling nestled into a limestone recess high above Beaver Creek served as a "high-rise apartment building" for prehistoric Sinagua Indians over 600 years ago.
+This five-story, 20-room cliff dwelling nestled into a limestone recess high above Beaver Creek served as a "high-rise apartment building" for prehistoric Sinagua Indians over 600 years ago.

 Lake Havasu City